 - v.Itemized expenses organized by activity.
 All reimbursable expenses will fall in one of the following line items: - 1.
 Program costs, or - 2.
-Travel expenses - vi.All itemized expenses and State-approved back-up documentation must be submitted in accordance with the State of Vermont Agency of https://humanresources.vermont.gov/compensation/expense-reimbursement.
-6. The Subrecipient must submit the Subrecipient Grantee Financial Monitoring Report (provided by the State) monthly to the State Fiscal Manager.

-Administration Bulletin 3.4: Employee Travel and Expense Policy.
+Travel expenses - vi.All itemized expenses and State-approved back-up documentation must be submitted in accordance with the State of Vermont Agency of Administration Bulletin 3.4: Employee Travel and Expense Policy.
 The State will notify the Subrecipient of mileage reimbursement rates and meal reimbursement rates allowable during the Grant Term.